wendykr/profile-card-component/README.md

 ### What I learned

-I remembered the work with before:: & after:: pseudo elements for background, to position the absolute photo images element to the relative background images element.
+I remembered the work with multi background images and to position the absolute photo images element to the relative background images element.

 ## Author